nathaneltitane/dextop/README.md

 - Approximately 4GB in free storage on the device for symmetric setup (Termux and distribution container)
 - A mouse (bluetooth or other)
 - A keyboard (bluetooth or other)
-- A power source other than your battery (for extended work periods and performance requirements: Samsung DeX limitation)
+- A power source other than the battery (for extended work periods and performance requirements: Samsung DeX limitation)
 - A monitor (highly recommended for phones and small devices)

 ### Software requirements:

-Before you begin, please note that:

-**Termux application downloads are to be made via F-Droid: Google Play Store updates are deprecated since November 2020**

-**Android packages require that the 'Install Unknown apps' permission be enabled for the Termux application:**
+Before beginning, please note that ** automated Android package installs require that the 'Install Unknown apps' permission be enabled for the Termux application:**

 To enable this permission, navigate into Settings → Security and Privacy → Install unknown apps → Termux and toggling the switch on.

-To get Dextop set up, install the following packages on your android device:
+To get Dextop set up, install the following packages on the host Android device:

 - [Termux](https://github.com/termux/termux-app/releases/download/v0.118.0/termux-app_v0.118.0+github-debug_arm64-v8a.apk "Termux by Fredrik Fornwall")
 - A VNC viewer application with full screen or immersive capabillities for a better experience such as: